postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes.md

 Any branches and changes you push to your remote repository are visible to other API producers on your team.

 To make your changes available to your API's consumers, publish a new version of your API.
+When you publish a version, the API's definition and linked elements (collections and environments) are synced to the Postman cloud.
 Learn more about [publishing an API version](/docs/designing-and-developing-your-api/versioning-an-api/api-versions/).